How do You Know if Your Fish Is Pregnant

 After you have done this, research whether the pregnant mother can be a predator to the newborn fish, in which case you should separate them.
 If it is not the case, separate the mother too.
 You can easily do so by adding a plastic divider within your aquarium to make sure none of the other fish attack the little ones.

-If you'd like to read similar articles to How do You Know if Your Fish Is Pregnant, we recommend you browse around our Pets category.
+If you want to read similar articles to How do You Know if Your Fish Is Pregnant, we recommend you visit our Pets category.

 - Those fish that lay eggs (formally known as oviparous fish) will not present any visible signs of pregnancy as they will lay the eggs and, once outside will then be fertilized.